PrefectHQ/prefect/docs/orchestration/recipes/third_party_auth.md

 storage = GCS(bucket="my-bucket",
-              secrets=["GOOGLE_APPLICATION_CREDENTIALS"])
+              secrets=["GCP_CREDENTIALS"])

 f = Flow("empty-flow", storage=storage)
 ```

-Once this flow is registered and run through an Agent, the first thing it will do is pull the value of the `"GOOGLE_APPLICATION_CREDENTIALS"` secret from Prefect Cloud and place it into `prefect.context.secrets` under the appropriate key.
+Once this flow is registered and run through an Agent, the first thing it will do is pull the value of the `"GCP_CREDENTIALS"` secret from Prefect Cloud and place it into `prefect.context.secrets` under the appropriate key.
 These credentials are now available for any task or Prefect API call to Google, _including for pulling the Flow itself from GCS_.

 Any number of secrets can be declared on your `Storage` option.